-To get the best panoramic views of the area, join us on a hike up to Varden viewpoint, following the trail from the town centre.
-Once you're there, gaze at the town from above at a height of 402 metres above sea level and admire the 222 snowy peaks across Moldefjord.
+If the weather is favourable and time permits, join us on an optional hike up to Varden viewpoint for the best panoramic views of the area.
+Gaze at the town from above at a height of 402 metres above sea level and admire the 222 snowy peaks across Moldefjord.